thundra-io/thundra-circleci-orb/README.md

 # ...

 orbs:
-  # Declare a dependency on the welcome-orb
+  # Declare a dependency on the Thundra Orb
   # Make sure to replace <VERSION> with the latest available
-  thundra: thundra-io/thundra-foresight@<VERSION>
+  thundra: thundra-io/thundra-foresight@1.0.0

 # ...